Taco Bell's first Thailand outlet to serve spicy fare and local beer

-BANGKOK, Jan 22 (Reuters) - U.S. fast food giant Taco Bell is opening its first outlet in Thailand, continuing the Yum!
-Brands chain’s Asia expansion, offering adapted menu items and local beer.
+BANGKOK (Reuters) - U.S. fast food giant Taco Bell is opening its first outlet in Thailand, continuing the Yum!
+Brands (YUM.N) chain’s Asia expansion, offering adapted menu items and local beer.

-The fast-food chain’s new Bangkok outlet opens on Thursday and will introduce new items with local flavours including an extra-spicy sauce to compete with the multiple quick-service chains and higher-end Mexican restaurants in the city centre.
+The fast-food chain’s new Bangkok outlet opens on Thursday and will introduce new items with local flavors including an extra-spicy sauce to compete with the multiple quick-service chains and higher-end Mexican restaurants in the city center.

 It will also serve Thai beer brands Singha and Chang as well as Philippines beer San Miguel Light.